kailash-manasarovar/statement/docs/timeline/2023/august.md

 [![Starting to feel scared](../../content/tweets/august-comms/jackchardwood/starting-to-get-scared.png)](https://x.com/JackChardwood/status/1696980074715570543)

+#### Threats

-- I believe the 'bad' trigger is starting now; another psychological coupling technique where online visuals and sounds are being used to trigger fear and anxiety about something.
-I try to talk to them about it.
+- The 'fear and anxiety' trigger is now being prepped by another psychological coupling technique where online visuals and sounds are used to trigger fear and anxiety about something non-specific.
+- I am seeing a lot of real-life murder, accidental death, and malicious injury online on X in accounts I never subscribed to.
+I see real-life stabbings, a man being eaten by a lion with his family watching, violent porn again, and more.
+- I would turn my laptop on and these films would be the first thing I'd see.
+- I'm worried about what they're intending to do, and I try to talk to them about it.

 [![Growing fear](../../content/tweets/august-comms/jackchardwood/starting-to-get-scared-1.png)](https://x.com/JackChardwood/status/1696983414220435643)